jameshyun/code-challenge-9d/README.md

 3. Send a request with JSON data at a root path(POST /).

 TEST
-The automated test for POST / route can be run with "npm test-watch" at
+The automated test for POST / route can be run with "npm test-watch".